How does capital gains tax work in Australia? [2025]

 What assets may be exempt from CGT?

-The below items are generally CGT-exempt.
-There are certain situations when any gains on the sale of the below items may be liable to CGT (e.g. when you rent out a portion of your main residence), so this list only provides a general reference.
+The items below are generally CGT-exempt.
+There are certain situations where gains on the sale of the below items may be liable to CGT (e.g. when you rent out a portion of your main residence), so this list only provides a general reference:

 How is capital gains tax calculated in Australia?